kaltura/playkit-android-ima/README.md

 For IMA and IMADAI, there is single dependency.

 Add IMA plugin dependency to `build.gradle`.
-In android, we keep all plugins aligned with same verison.
+In android, we keep all plugins aligned with same version.

 `implementation 'com.kaltura.playkit:imaplugin:x.x.x'`